 Therefore, it is important to keep the alt text as descriptive as possible.
 Basically, you would want the alt text to describe an image so that users, running screen readers to access web pages, as well as, Google understands the context of the image.

 Many people tend to keep the alt-text same as the image file name.
 Even though this is not a bad SEO image practice, it is not recommended.
-Make sure to craft the perfect alt text for images so that it becomes easier for the crawler to read your images.
+Make sure to craft the perfect alt text for optimize images so that it becomes easier for the crawler to read your images.

 Here are a couple of examples of how to write the best alt-text for your images.